 Although a small country, Belize is host to more than 87 distinct types of ecosystems, which make ecotourism and agriculture the lifeblood of its economy.
 Slightly larger than Massachusetts, Belize is located in Central America at the southeastern tip of Mexico and east of Guatemala.
-The parliamentary democracy, which is part of the British Commonwealth, is well known for its Mayan temples, tropical rainforests and boasts the world’s second longest barrier reef.
+The parliamentary democracy, which is part of the British Commonwealth, Belize travel is well known for its Mayan temples, tropical rainforests and boasts the world’s second longest barrier reef.

-There are 150 identified species of mammals found in Belize ranging from the jaguar to the howler monkey.
+There are 150 identified species of mammals found in Belize ranging from the Jaguar to the howler monkey.
 In addition, more than 618 species of resident and migrant birds have been identified.
 Not to be missed though is the sea life of Belize.
-Due to having the longest continuous barrier reef in the Americas, Belize can be counted on for great snorkeling and scuba diving where manatees, stingrays, sharks, dolphins, coral and turtles are easy to spot.
+Due to having the longest continuous barrier reef in the Americas, Belize can be counted on for great snorkeling and scuba diving where manatees, stingrays, sharks, dolphins, coral, and turtles are easy to spot.
 Lastly, there are many family ecotour destination activities offered including caving and kayaking tours.

-The main language is English and there are two main seasons in Belize – dry (November through April) and wet (May through October) with average temperatures all year around in the high 70’s.
+The main language is English and there are two main seasons in Belize – dry (November through April) and wet (May through October) with average temperatures all year round in the high 70’s.
 Some top ecotourism sites include:

 - Belize Zoo with its conservation-based zoo concepts and trails